excalith/excalith-start-page/README.md

 ## Demo

-You can check the working version from [here](https://excalith-start-page.vercel.app)
+You can explore the working version [here](https://excalith-start-page.vercel.app).
+To get inspired by community members' configurations, visit the [Showcase](https://github.com/excalith/excalith-start-page/discussions/categories/showcase) in discussions!

-> **Warning** This is a demo version and will be updated regularly, which might break your configurations.
-It is not recommended to use this version for your daily browsing.
-Please refer to [wiki page](https://github.com/excalith/excalith-start-page/wiki/Getting-Started) for more information.
+> **Warning:** This is a demo version and will be updated regularly, which might break your configurations.
+It is not recommended for daily browsing.
+Please refer to the [wiki page](https://github.com/excalith/excalith-start-page/wiki/Getting-Started) for more information.

 ## Features